tfgg/yournextmep/_candidates/eu2014/ukip/peter-whittle.md

 person: peter-whittle
 region: london
 party: ukip
-title: London - UKIP - Peter Whittle
+title: Peter Whittle is running for MEP in London for UKIP
 incumbent: false
 ---